Skip to content

 As with plant (weed) species, there are also pest species of animals, on land and in the creek.

-For more information about the fauna of the Valley, including details about species recorded (and common and scientific names) – see Fauna of the Wolli Valley in Inner south-west Sydney in The Natural History of Sydney (D. Lunney, P. Hutchings and D. Hochuli (eds), Royal Zoological Society of NSW, 2010).
+For more information about the fauna of the Valley, including details about species recorded (and common and scientific names) – see Fauna of the Wolli Valley in Inner South-west Sydney (pdf) from The Natural History of Sydney (D. Lunney, P. Hutchings and D. Hochuli (eds), Royal Zoological Society of NSW, 2010 – also available via the journal of the RZS, Australian Zoologist, here )

 For general information about native plants that are useful (provide habitat and food resources) for a range of native animals, see Wildlife Habitat Plants (pdf).
 And for more detailed information about native plants that are indigenous or locally native to the Wolli Creek Valley, and their role in relation to a range of native animal species, see our publication Wildlife Habitat Plants of the Wolli Valley (2004)